Dubai Metro update: Four stations remain closed on Red Line

 The authority said it is working to "provide maximum aid to the affected families"

 Dubai Metro services remain impacted after unprecedented rain in the UAE last week.
-Operations had almost came to a standstill, leaving around a large number commuters stranded at several stations.
+Operations had almost came to a standstill, leaving a large number of commuters stranded at several stations.

 While the Red Line has become operational in both directions, the metro is still not halting at these four stations - Onpassive, Equiti, Al Mashreq and Energy.